TMHSDigital/prompt-generator/README.md

 - Thanks to all contributors who have helped shape this project
 - Inspired by best practices in prompt engineering
 - Built with modern web technologies
+- Created by TMHS Digital